swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

-We can now see why Git, Mercurial, and other modern version control systems use branching so much: it's useful for managing concurrent work by one person, but vital for managing concurrent work by many people.
+We can now see why Git, Mercurial, and other modern version control systems use branching so much: it helps people work concurrently but asynchronously, i.e., in parallel but on their own time.
 It might take Dracula several days to get around to reviewing Wolfman's changes.
-Rather than being stalled until then, he can just switch to another branch and work on something else, then switch back when Dracula's review finally comes in.
+Rather than being stalled until then,
+Wolfman can just switch to another branch and work on something else, then switch back when Dracula's review finally comes in.
 Once the changes in a particular branch have been accepted, Wolfman can delete it;